-Commercial shooters kill as many as 2 million kangaroos in their native habitats.
-The kill includes up to 400,000 joeys found in the pouches or at the foot of their slain mothers.
-The Kangaroo Protection Act seeks to close a massive market that contributes to the world's largest commercial slaughter of mammals
+In Australia, commercial industry shooters kill over 1.3 million kangaroos in their native habitats.
+An additional 400,000 joeys, collateral of their slain mothers die from blunt force trauma, starvation, or predation after being orphaned.
+The Kangaroo Protection Act seeks to close the massive market that contributes to the largest commercial slaughter of wild, land-based mammals in the world.